SIGN IN / UP

 opened image

-In this article, we will learn how to check shutdown/reboot logs on Windows 2012, 2016 and 2019 VPS servers.
+In this article, we will learn how to check shutdown/reboot logs on Windows 2012, 2016, and 2019 VPS servers.

-Press Win + R and type eventvwr
+Press Win + R and enter eventvwr

 On the left side of the panel, open "Windows Logs => System"